Kneeler

 In many churches, pews are equipped with kneelers in front of the seating bench so members of the congregation can kneel on them instead of the floor.
 In a few other situations, such as confessionals and areas in front of an altar, kneelers for kneeling during prayer or sacraments may also be used.
 Traditionally, altar rails often have built-in knee cushions to facilitate reception of Holy Communion while kneeling.

-A kneeler is also a part of the prie-dieu prayer desk.
+A kneeler is also a part of the prie-dieu prayer desk, which is found in churches (often in front of votive candles), as well in homes at which persons read the Bible and pray the breviary.

 Kneelers in churches are a modern development.
-Kneeling was not part of the Mass in early Christianity, and has been part of the Catholic Mass since the 16th century.
+Kneeling was not part of the Mass in early Christianity, and has been part of the Catholic Mass and Evangelical-Lutheran Mass since the 16th century.